port-labs/port-docs/docs/software-catalog/blueprint/calculation-properties.md

 ```

 :::tip
-Each key is one of the calculation result and each value is one of the following colors: `blue, turquoise, orange, purple, lightBlue, pink, yellow, green, red, darkGray`
+Each key is one of the calculated values and each value is one of the following colors: `blue, turquoise, orange, purple, lightBlue, pink, yellow, green, red, darkGray`
 :::

 ## Using meta properties in calculation properties